 A Brief History of Cannabis’ Legal Battle

-The marijuana plant has had a long and challenging history regarding legal status in the United States, as well as the rest of the world.
-To this day it remains banned in most countries.
+The marijuana plant has had a long and challenging history regarding its legal status in the United States and the rest of the world.
+To this day, it remains banned in most countries.